flux-gui/flux-gui/doc/adr/0006-when-to-use-wego-weave-gitops-and-weave-gitops.md

-# 6. When to use wego, weave-gitops, and Weave GitOps
+# 6. When to use wego, weave-gitops, and Flux-GUI

 Date: 2021-07-26